Rizama-Victor/Real-Time-Traffic-Object-Detection-Using-Detectron-2-With-Faster-RCNN/README.md

 - To develop a computer vision model capable of detecting and identifying multiple key traffic objects such as vehicles, traffic lights, buses, crosswalks, motorcycles etc.
 - To design an interactive Gradio-based interface that allows users to perform live detection on video feeds or static images.
-- To demonstrate the practical application of neural network–based object detection in urban traffic management systems.
 - To evaluate and visualize the detection performance of the model on real-world traffic data.

 ## 🛠️ Tools and Technologies Used